Sports Osteopath London

 Adhesive Capsulitis (Frozen Shoulder)

 Osteopathic treatments are a regulated profession, and if you call yourself an osteopath, you must seek registration under the General Osteopathic Council.
-The training can take between 4 to 6 years before you are qualified.
-Osteopaths are primary healthcare practitioners who have a superb sense of touch which makes this mode of treatment unique and very effective.
+The training can take between 4 and 6 years before you are qualified.
+Osteopaths are primary healthcare practitioners with a superb sense of touch, making this mode of treatment unique and very effective.

 Sports Osteopathy Techniques

 This features a complete treatment for your whole posture with overall management to optimise recovery.
-Your Osteopath looks at your body, makes valid connections and applies this detailed knowledge to address your body’s issues using manual techniques.
+Your Best Osteopath in Central London looks at your body, makes valid connections and applies this detailed knowledge to address your body’s issues using manual techniques.

 Some of the techniques applied include: